Brian Dennehy: Television

 Dennehy portrayed Sergeant Ned T. "Frozen Chosen" Coleman in the television movie A Rumor of War (1980) opposite Brad Davis.
 He continued to appear in such high-profile television films as Skokie (1981), Split Image (1982), Day One (1989), and A Killing in a Small Town (1990) opposite Barbara Hershey.
-He also played the title role in HBO's Teamster Boss: The Jackie Presser Story.
+In 1983 he played government informant Edward Partin in Blood Feud about Jimmy Hoffa.He also played the title role in HBO's Teamster Boss: The Jackie Presser Story.

 Dennehy had a lead role as fire chief/celebrity dad Leslie "Buddy" Krebs in the short-lived 1982 series Star of the Family.
 Despite his star power, that show was cancelled after a half-season.
 He starred in the crime drama Jack Reed TV movies.